FOLLOW THESE GUIDELINES FOR A CROWD-FREE KILIMANJARO EXPERIENCE

 4. Do not summit on a full moon.

 Because the final ascent on Kilimanjaro is usually made in the middle of the night, timing the summit to coincide with the full moon gives hikers enough light to see the mountain while hiking in the dark.
-This appeals to many people and Ultimate Kilimanjaro® hosts as many as four full moon summit groups (comprised of 64 clients in total) each month of the high season to cater to this demand.
+This appeals to many people and Ultimate Kilimanjaro® hosts as many as four full moon summit groups (comprised of more than 50 clients in total) each month of the high season to cater to this demand.

 Other operators also focus on scheduling full moon summit climbs for their clients, which means that on these particular days, there are hundreds of climbers heading to the summit at the same exact time.

 Schedule your summit away from the full moon.

 TIP: Beginning your climb during the middle of the week will also decrease the crowds because most group departures begin on Saturday, Sunday or Monday